iBManu/Taskpp/README.md

 I will create a task to automate working with React Native, which involves opening Visual Studio Code, Android Studio, and starting the Expo server.
 Here are the steps:

-* Execute the command `taskpp run ReactNativeSetUp This task sets up the environment for working with React Native`.
+* Add a task by executing the command `taskpp add ReactNativeSetUp This task sets up the environment for working with React Native`.

 * Next, in the text editor, add the following commands: